Ehud Manor: Awards and recognition

 In 1998, Manor was awarded the Israel Prize for Hebrew song.
 The prize committee noted that "For the past 30 years, he has expressed our mood through the hundreds of songs he has written together with the finest composers.
 The man who declared that he had no other country is the laureate of the Israel Prize."
 The words of the committee refer to one of his most famous songs, Ein Li Eretz Acheret (I Have No Other Country), which is considered a patriotic classic in Israel – the lyrics outline a man who loves Israel and the Hebrew language, despite criticism he has toward his country.

 Shortly before he died, Manor was chosen to receive an honorary doctorate from Bar-Ilan University in recognition of his prolific activity in the field of Hebrew music.

 Manor's songs are the most played on Israeli radio.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Manor.
+The stamp, with a portrait of Manor, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Manor's song "Ein Li Eretz Aheret" (I Have No Other Country) - "I Have No Other Country".

 On October 28, 2019, U.S. House Speaker Nancy Pelosi recited a passage from I Have No Other Country during a J Street gala.
 On January 13, 2021, she again recited lines from the song urging her "Republican colleagues to finally open their eyes" regarding president Donald Trump.
 On June 24, 2022, she once again recited lines from the song following the Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, which overruled two important cases (Roe v Wade and Planned Parenthood v.
 Casey) regarding Abortion in the United States.
 She learned about the song from Isaac Herzog, then the leader of the Israeli Labor Party in December 2016.